State of knowledge

 To save the configuration, it can be exported to a .reg file (e.g. using the regedit.exe system tool).

-The license keys of all installed applications/components should be saved or noted in one place so that they can be re-entered if necessary.
+The licence keys of all installed applications/components should be saved or noted in one place so that they can be re-entered if necessary.

 Frequency, timing and generations